 View original post 903 more words

-Posted on February 11, 2014, in Management, Police, Politics, Public Sector and tagged Crime statistics, Criminal Justice System, Leadership, Police, Police Crime Commissioners, Policy, Politics, Public relations, women.
+Posted on February 11, 2014, in Leadership & Management, Police, Politics, Public Service Babble and tagged Crime statistics, Criminal Justice System, Leadership, Police, Police Crime Commissioners, Policy, Politics, Public relations, women.
 Bookmark the permalink.
 1 Comment.